sanyabt/np-kg/README.md

 ### If you want to use the pre-built KGs

-Download the knowledge graph and node labels files from [Zenodo](#) and add to local folder - resources/knowledge_graphs.
+1. Download the knowledge graph and node labels files from [Zenodo](#) and add to local folder - resources/knowledge_graphs.
 NP-KG is available as NetworkX multidigraph (gpickle files) and triples (ntriples files).
-See [evaluation-scripts](https://github.com/sanyabt/np-kg/tree/main/evaluation-scripts) for examples of queries and path searches.

-* Merged KG: includes merged PheKnowLator KG and literature-based graph.
+* **Merged KG:** includes merged PheKnowLator KG and literature-based graph.
 Download this if you do not know which KG to use.
-	* Filename: PheKnowLator_machine_read_merged_instance_based_OWLNETS_v1.0.gpickle
+	* Filename: _PheKnowLator_machine_read_merged_instance_based_OWLNETS_v1.0.gpickle_
-* PheKnowLator KG: includes full instance-based build of the PheKnowLator KG + additional data sources listed [here]([https://github.com/sanyabt/np-kg/wiki](https://github.com/sanyabt/np-kg/wiki)).
+* **PheKnowLator KG:** includes full instance-based build of the PheKnowLator KG + additional data sources listed [here]([https://github.com/sanyabt/np-kg/wiki](https://github.com/sanyabt/np-kg/wiki)).
 See [PheKnowLator](https://github.com/callahantiff/PheKnowLator) for more details.
-	* Filename: PheKnowLator_v3.0.0_full_instance_inverseRelations_OWLNETS_NetworkxMultiDiGraph.gpickle
+	* Filename: _PheKnowLator_v3.0.0_full_instance_inverseRelations_OWLNETS_NetworkxMultiDiGraph.gpickle_
-* Literature-based graph: includes all nodes and edges extracted from full texts of green tea and kratom literature and inferred edges.
+* **Literature-based graph:** includes all nodes and edges extracted from full texts of green tea and kratom literature and inferred edges.
-	* Filename: machine_read_merged_with_closure_v1.0.pickle
+	* Filename: _machine_read_merged_with_closure_v1.0.pickle_
-* Node Labels - pickle file with all node labels for the merged KG.
+* **Node Labels:** pickle file with all node labels for the merged KG.
-* Filename: nodeLabels_v1.0.pickle
+	* Filename: _nodeLabels_v1.0.pickle_

+2. See [evaluation-scripts](https://github.com/sanyabt/np-kg/tree/main/evaluation-scripts) for examples of queries and path searches.

-Note: The download link also contains the KGs as ntriples files with the same nodes and edges.
+Note: The download link also contains the KGs as ntriples files with the same nodes and edges that can be loaded for other applications.

 ### If you are interested in constructing or extending NP-KG